 Months of entry

-This new professional course is awaiting approval by the Health and Care Professionals Council (HCPC).
-When this course is approved and successfully completed, you will be eligible to apply to the HCPC Register to practice as a Forensic Psychologist in the UK.
+This professional course is approved by the Health and Care Professionals Council (HCPC).
+On successful completion of this course, you will be eligible to apply for registration with the HCPC to practice as a Forensic Psychologist in the UK.

 Course contact details